 - Add the grated ginger, chopped garlic and tomatoes to the pan.
 Cook on medium flame till the tomatoes turn mushy, about 2 minutes.

-- Now, add salt and red chilli powder to taste, turmeric powder, garam masala and the tamarind paste (if using).
+- Now, add the mashed eggplant, salt and red chilli powder to taste, turmeric powder, garam masala and the tamarind paste (if using).
 Mix well.

 - Stirring intermittently, cook on medium flame for 4-5 minutes or till the mixture comes together well.